roqua/autovar/README.md

 The `columns` argument can be a single column or a list of column names.
 It is the only argument that is required.

-The `subset_ids` argument can be a single subset, a range of subsets (both of which are identified by their index), or it can be the word `'ALL'` (default).
+The `subset_ids` argument can be a single subset, a range of subsets (both of which are identified by their indices), or it can be the word `'ALL'` (default).
 In the latter case, the selected columns of all data subsets are processed.

 The `type` argument has three possible values: